 Command Structure.

 Due to the dynamic nature of combination staffing two forms of chain of command exist.
-During incidents, chain of command in descending order shall be the Fire Chief, Division Chiefs, Captains, Training Specialists, Lieutenants, Engineers and Firefighter/Paramedics.
+During incidents, chain of command in descending order shall be the Fire Chief, , Captains, , Lieutenants, Engineers and Firefighter/Paramedics.
 Chain of command for non-incident related activities shall follow the “Platoon” system and shall be used for all other forms of communication and conflict resolution.
 District employees and command staff shall report directly to the Chief.
 The Chief of the District has the authority to modify the organization chart to best fit the needs of the organization.

 MEMBER CONDUCT